RayHightower/RayHightower.com/_posts/2015-07-22-github-pages-quick-start-guide.markdown

 * Create the repo where you want to publish a GitHub page.
 For example, `random-repo`.
 Be sure to make the repo public, and don't initialize it with a README file.

-{% img middle /images/github-create-random-repo.png %}
+{% include image.html img=" middle /images/github-create-random-repo.png %}

 * Clone the repo on your local machine.